 Keep an eye on weather forecasts, especially during periods of extreme cold, and take additional precautions such as allowing faucets to drip to prevent freezing.

-In extremely cold climates, consider using heat tape specifically designed for pipes.
+In frigid climates, consider using heat tape specifically designed for pipes.
 Follow the manufacturer’s instructions carefully for safe and effective installation.

 By insulating your outside water pipes and taking these precautions, you can help prevent freezing and potential damage to your plumbing system during cold weather.

-And now that you know how to go about the task what the best pipe insulation to prevent freezing is, you’re all set to take on this project.
+Now that you know how to complete the task and what the best pipe insulation to prevent freezing is, you’re all set to take on this project.

 Plumbing Superstore call our Super team banner